microsoft/foldingdiff/README.md

 ### Visualizing "folding" process

 The above sampling code can also be run with the ``--fullhistory`` flag to write an additional subdirectory `sample_history` under each of the `sampled_angles` and `sampled_pdb` folders that contain pdb/csv files coresponding to each timestep in the sampling process.
-The pdb files, for example, can then be passed into the script under `protdiff/pymol_vis.py` to generate a gif of the folding process.
+The pdb files, for example, can then be passed into the script under `protdiff/pymol_vis.py` to generate a gif of the folding process (as shown above).
 An example command to do this is:

 ```bash
 python ~/protdiff/protdiff/pymol_vis.py pdb2gif -i sampled_pdb/sample_history/generated_0/*.pdb -o generated_0.gif